-- Brands and logos tend to be similar, making it hard to stand out
+- Brands and logos tend to be similar, making it hard to stand out.

-- The industry is heavily regulated, and healthcare marketers often “play it safe” with content
+- The industry is heavily regulated, and healthcare marketers often “play it safe” with content.

-- Healthcare websites tend to offer a larger-than-normal amount of content
+- Healthcare websites tend to offer a larger-than-normal amount of content.

 Despite these challenges, many healthcare websites do follow best practices for healthcare website design.
 Let’s review eight of them:

-1. Clean Design and Simple, Easy Navigation
+1. Clean Design and Simple, Easy Navigation — Centura Health

-Centura Health’s use of a simple, straight-forward navigation, combined with the prominent display of the search function in the center of the home page, greatly enhances the usability of their website.
+Centura Health’s use of simple, straight-forward navigation, combined with the prominent display of the search function in the center of the home page, greatly enhances the usability of their website.
 Also, the site follows accessible design best practices by using large, high contrasting fonts that are easier to read for website visitors with vision issues.

-2. Robust Website Search Features
+2. Robust Website Search — IU Health

 Indiana University Health does a great job of providing users with a robust keyword search feature.
 On-site searches can be filtered by criteria such as medical services, news, and events, providers and locations.
 The site features a listing of recent searches in the left margin that allows users to easily track their search history.
 In addition, separate search functions appear in the header navigation for Providers, Medical Services, and Locations.

-4. High Quality Imagery
+4. High Quality Imagery — Mercy Health

 Mercy Health’s website features dynamic images and color to engage the viewer.
 From the carousel beneath the header to other images throughout the site, the consistent use of rich, colorful photography helps promote a sense of excitement and optimism.
 The use of a deep, vibrant green color for the search box was a particularly good choice to promote a feeling of health and well-being, although the type within the box needs greater contrast to enhance readability.

-5. Engaging Website Videos
+5. Engaging Website Videos — Regional One Health

 Healthcare sites showcase a variety of video storytelling.
 Facility tours, provider interviews, and treatment videos rank highly among prospective patients.
 Regional One Health does a tremendous job telling their story through video.
 The use of engaging and dramatic video as their hero statement on the homepage immediately captivates the viewer and promotes the feeling in the user on that Regional One has the solution to their health issues.

-7. Engaging Health Related Content
+7. Engaging Health Content — Rush Medical

 Chicago’s Rush University Medical Center does a great job providing their audience with engaging health-related content.
 With an easy to navigate site, Rush makes use of well-written articles on subjects ranging from health conditions, to organizational news and articles, to health-oriented events and classes, and highlights of their social media posts.

-8. Patient Reviews and Testimonials
+8. Patient Reviews and Testimonials — Arkansas Surgical Hospital

-How to Approach Healthcare Website Designs
+How to Design Great Healthcare Websites

-- Useful features
+- Useful website features

-- Simple navigation
+- Simple website navigation and search functionality

 - Engaging and informative content